Urgent Injunctions in Australia: When You Need the Court to Act Fast

 What is the difference between a freezing order and a search order?

 A freezing order restrains the respondent from dealing with their assets.
 Its purpose is to preserve assets so that a judgment can be enforced.
 A search order permits the applicant to enter premises and search for evidence that might otherwise be destroyed.
 They serve different purposes, have different tests and are governed by different divisions of the UCPR (Division 2 for freezing orders, Division 3 for search orders).
-The Queensland Supreme Court also has a specific practice direction (Practice Direction 1 of 2007) that governs freezing order applications.
+The Queensland Supreme Court also has specific practice directions for each (Practice Direction 1 of 2007 for freezing orders and Practice Direction 2 of 2007 for search orders).

 What is the undertaking as to damages?